DjangoForAll/Django-Course/Level_6/5_Detail_views/Script/Readme.md

 Now that we have our List, Create and Update Views, we can create our missing View, The Detail view

-The detail view is very similary to the list view, but instead of showing all the items, we just show one item in detail.
+The detail view is very similar to the list view, but instead of showing all the items, we just show one item in detail.

 Django provides the generic class DetailView for exactly this purpose, Lets first create the new route for the detail view and then the rest